In a recent two day U.S.A. Cross-Cultural training program hosted by Authentic Journeys, the following question was asked:

 [Answers below are given word for word from the feedback forms.]

-The US culture training is all about helping you to have an easy way to communicate with an American.
+The US culture training is all about helping you to have an easy way to communicate with an American client.
 Understanding the differences between the Indian and American cultural differences while communicating.

 The US culture training taught us about how we can effectively communicate our ideas to our US client and how we can understand them.
-It gave me an idea about the topics that I can discuss with the US clients, about the topics that should be avoided and the topics that should be talked about with caution.
+It gave me an idea about the topics that I can discuss with the US clients when making small talk, about the topics that should be avoided and the topics that should be talked about with caution.

 The US cultural training gives us an idea about how the Indian and US cultures are different and how they are the same.